 2> trigger a DSR for the LCG.

+The MAC entity considers the logical channel which the data triggered the DSR belongs to as the logical channel triggered the DSR.

 If there is at least one DSR pending, the MAC entity shall:

 if UL-SCH resources are available for a new transmission and the UL-SCH resources can accommodate the DSR MAC CE plus its subheader as a result of logical channel prioritization: